manowar689/manowar689/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Docker
+- 🔭 I’m currently working on Docker, Kubernetes and Vagrant
 - 🌱 I’m currently learning about AWS and AWS services